 Hi, I'm samuel schuur, a student at the University of Chicago studying maths.
-Previously I've worked at the Center for Bits and Atoms at MIT, building tools for flexible computing and manufacturing workflows, as well as at Elmworks in Berkeley, CA developing wire plotting tools for building high frequency electromagnetic devices.
 I enjoy complex linkages and precision machine design.
 In my free time I build furniture, and combat robots.
 I also play the violin.

 In my free time I enjoy building combat robots which I have competed with at NHRL and smaller events.
 Frankly, I enjoy the design and manufacturing of these robots more than actually competing with them (though of course that's also enjoyable) and as a result I think my bots have ended up with all sorts of interesting design features and weird compact packaging.
 I currently am working on a 3lb and a 30lb bot both with drive motors packaged coaxially with the wheels and shock isolated direct drive "hub motor" weapons.
 Both are abnormally compact for their respective weight classes.
 I also am working on a 12lb pneumatic flipper with a completely custom air system - but that got sidetracked by me going down a rabbit hole of high airflow valve design!